 Treatment of early breast cancer and halving premature death

 9:30 Dr. Salim Yusef, McMaster University, Hamilton

-Can we prevent the majority of cardiovascular disease in the
+Can we prevent the majority of CVD in the foreseeable future by

 Cancer Genetics and Prevention in High Risk Populations

 10:30 Dr. Bruce Ponder, Cambridge Research Institute, Cambridge

 Breast cancer susceptibility and control

 11:15 Dr. Steve Gallinger, Samuel Lunenfeld Research Inst. & Mount